aidenpike/schoolprojects/rockpaperscissors/README.md

-# Title
+# Rock Paper Scissors
-This assignment was
+This assignment was a combonation of everything we learned beforehand, a simple rock paper scissors script.
+It was assigned on November 26th, 2021.

 ## Refinements
 - Made the code a lot cleaner in terms of indentation, and made it a little more efficent despite it not taking that much processing.